dhmunro/dudley/README.md

     f8[1000, 100, 100] -> zfp(1.e-6)  # compress with tolerance 1.e-6

 Dudley implements four compression filters by default, but you can define and register your own custom filters if you wish.
+Unlike an unfiltered array, you do not know in advance how many bytes of the stream will be occupied by the compressed array, so using any filters at all restricts a Dudley layout to a particualr individual byte stream.
 The default filters are all simplified versions of popular open source compressors:

 - *zfp(level)* **[ZFP](https://zfp.io)** is a lossy compression library.